-It also appears to the Secretary, that if a neutral vessel found at sea refuses, and resists by force to be searched, she, for such conduct, is liable to be condemned as lawful prize.
+It also appears to the Secretary, that if a neutral vessel found at sea refuses, and resists by force, to be searched, she, for such conduct, is liable to be condemned as lawful prize.
 If the law of nations gives a right to search, it cannot allow a right to resist a search by force.
-The two rights cannot They are perfectly inconsistent. first is lawful the latter must be unlawful, consequently liable to some punishment, or the right would be nugatory.
-If the law of nations gives also a right to carry the neutral vessel into the country of the captors' courts, this right also cannot be resisted or opposed by force without violating the law.
-It would seem to the Secretary, that the persons who resist the search by force, or resist or prevent by force the neutral vessel being carried into the captors' country for trial, must by such conduct be guilty of a breach of the law of nations, and if so they must be liable to some punishment, and if the nation to which they belong does not punish them, on application to that effect, it thereby becomes a party to the wrong.
-The Secretary cannot think that either the right of search, or of carrying the neutral into the country of the captors, is founded on superiority of force, This opinion the Sebut on the law of nations. cretary rests upon Vattel, L. 3, C. 7, S. 114;
+The two rights cannot exist.
+They are perfectly inconsistent.
+If the first is lawful, the latter must be unlawful; consequently. liable to some punishment, or the right would be nugatory.
+If the law of nations gives also a right to carry the neutral vessel into the country of the captor's courts, this right also cannot be resisted or opposed by force without violating the law. would seem to the Secretary, that the persons who. resist the search by force, or resist or prevent by force the neutral vessel being carried into the captor's country for trial, must by such conduct be guilty of a breach of the law of nations, and if so, they must be liable to some punishment; and if the nation to which they belong does not punish them, on application to that effect, it thereby becomes a party to the wrong.
+The Secretary cannot think that either the right of search, or of carrying the neutral into the country of the captors, is founded on superiority of force, but on the law of nations, This opinion the Secretary rests upon Vattel,

-Marten's Law of Nations, N. 323; Lee on Captures; the report on the Silesia Loan, &c.
+I. 3. c.
+7. s. cxiv.; Martin's Law of Nations, N. 323; Lee on Captures; the Report on the Silesia Loan, &c.